SPDAP & You

 If you have both Medicare and Medicaid, you can change plans at any time.

 A Medicare drug plan is required to offer standard prescription drug coverage, and may choose to offer additional coverage.
 A standard plan can not cover benzodiazepines.
 However, a Medicare drug plan may cover benzodiazepines if it offers more than standard coverage.
 The premium for these plans will most often be higher than for standard plans.

 Medicare has selected 10 different prescription drug plans for Maryland.
 These plans offer a total of 25 plan options.
 There are also 7 Medicare Advantage Plan sponsors that offer drug coverage combined with health benefits.
 These plans offer a total of 27 plan options.
 Medicare beneficiaries can choose drug coverage through the following options:

 Standard Prescription Drug Plan

-About 60% of the plans have an initial yearly deductible of $400, the other 40% have no deductible.
+About 63% of the plans have an initial yearly deductible up to $415, the other 37% have no deductible.
 Each plan has varying levels of co-pays and/or coinsurance depending on whether the drug is a generic, brand or non-preferred drug.
-Plan premiums vary amongst the plans and are usually lower if a deductible is required.
+Plan premiums vary among the plans and are usually lower if a deductible is required.